Is Raw Food Healthier than Cooked Food?

 - Published on: 09 November, 2016

 Raw food has been all the rage in the health community these past few years.
 Many people say it’s closer to nature to eat food in its uncooked state, and several websites will tell you raw is better for detox.
 I see two sides to the story here.
-Yes – the enzymes in fresh produce can help a great deal with breaking down cellular waste in the body, and can even strip the protein coating of cancer cells so that your immune system can find them.
-There’s no doubt that a certain amount of raw food can be therapeutic.
-But what if I told you that by cooking a majority of your vegetables, you are actually SAVING your body a ton of digestive energy that can go towards much deeper healing in the long run?
+Yes – the enzymes in fresh produce are beneficial, no doubt about it.
+But what if I told you that by cooking more of your vegetables, you are actually SAVING your body a ton of digestive energy that can go towards much deeper healing in the long run?
 Eating too much raw food can deplete this vital energy, especially if you have been chronically ill and are feeling weak.

 As the instinctive creatures we are, we have come to love “comfort food” and crave the warmth of home-cooked meals.
 We enjoy this hot food because we intuitively know how digestion works.
 If you ingest raw eggs and they come back up, they would look exactly the same as if they’d been cooked on a griddle.
 The white would be opaque, and the yolk would be solid.
 Spinach would come up wilted with a rich green hue as if it was sautéed.

 Why?
 Because the proteins in food react to the heat in a hot pan or the acid in our stomachs as one in the same: they unfold.
 In this unfolded state, nutrients can be extracted far more easily in the small intestine.
 Cooked food saves us the entire burst of energy required to unfold those proteins ourselves, which would have otherwise been expended by the stomach.
-Think of that energy as money saved in the bank which can now go to a host of other processes: fighting infection, healing wounds, and even fueling immune cells to seek out and destroy cancer.
-All of these processes require a ton of energy, and making your stomach do the extra work of ‘cooking’ raw food depletes your reserves.
-By preferring cooked food, the body is outsourcing that part of the digestive process, which is especially beneficial for those already suffering from fatigue
+Think of that energy as money saved in the bank which can now go to a host of other processes.
+By preferring cooked food, the body is outsourcing that part of the digestive process, which is especially beneficial for those already suffering from fatigue.

 Think about broccoli in its uncooked state.
 It’s green of course, but the color is somewhat muted.